kailash-manasarovar/statement/docs/timeline/2024/december.md

 ![porn gang or constabulary](../../content/images/fake-accounts/porn-gang-or-constabulary.png)

 - On December 30th, I receive interactions from fake accounts containing content related to Winston May, North London rape-gang boss.
-- The first like is from a name "Winston" on a tweet of mine about women's safety.
+- The first like from "Winston" is on a tweet of mine about women's safety.
 - So I go look at the profile.
 - I'm just noticing other curiously significant messages on here too (time of writing May 2026).

 ![winston 1](../../content/images/fake-accounts/winston-like-1.JPG)

-- The first post on this fake account has Winston May's birthday, 5th December.
+- The first post on the profile has Winston May's birthday, 5th December.

 ![winston 2](../../content/images/fake-accounts/winston-like-2.JPG)

-- The tweet this account likes is from 5th December also.
+- The tweet the account liked is also from 5th December.

 ![winston 3](../../content/images/fake-accounts/winston-like-3.JPG)